| Configuring UUCP and CU to

 direct and dial up connections, for the purposes

 of remote file transfer, mail and remote login.
+The standard UNIX UUCP package permits these

 operations to be performed, using a set of